IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

 ### 3.1 Data Preparation

 You can use the dataset provided in this code pattern or create your own dataset.
-To use the dataset provided in this code pattern, directly use the [Object_Detection.zip]() file given in the git repo.
+To use the dataset provided in this code pattern, directly use the Data directory within the [Object_Detection.zip]() file in this repo.

 #### To create your own dataset